Next Start

 Traveling Welder Salary and Job Outlook

 Salary range and job outlook are important things to consider when pursuing any career.
-Getting a sense of these things can help you better prepare for your future.
+Getting a sense of these things can help you better prepare.

 Those going into the welding industry typically start as entry-level welders.
 While there is no specific salary information listed for traveling welder jobs, the Bureau of Labor Statistics (BLS) does provide insight into welding in general.